strimzi/strimzi.github.io/_posts/2019-08-08-hacking-for-cruise-control.md

 # Accessing Zookeeper

+For operations like partition reassignments and leadership changes, Cruise Control needs to be able communicate with Zookeeper directly.
+Cruise Control also relies on Zookeeper for the current configuration and state of the Kafka cluster.

-By default, communication between Zookeeper and all other Strimzi components must be encrypted.
-Using a hack by Jakub Scholz, one can create a Kubernetes service which reuses the Strimzi certs to pipe unecrypted Cruise Control traffic through to Zookeeper.
-This removes the need to include traffic encrypting sidecars in the Cruise Control deployment.
+By default, communication between Zookeeper and all other Strimzi components must be encrypted and authenticated.
+Using a hack by Jakub Scholz, one can get around this requirement by creating a Kubernetes service which reuses Strimzi certificates to pipe unencrypted and unauthenticated traffic to Zookeeper.
+This allows Cruise Control to communicate with Zookeeper without more depth configuration changes required for proper authorization and encryption.

 ```
 kubectl apply -f https://gist.githubusercontent.com/scholzj/6cfcf9f63f73b54eaebf60738cfdbfae/raw/068d55ac65e27779f3a5279db96bae03cea70acb/zoo-entrance.yaml
 ```

+**WARNING**: Allowing unauthenticated access to Zookeeper exposes sensitive Kafka metadata for reading and writing by any user.
+Nefarious users can exploit this information to mess up the state of the cluster by altering topic configurations or even elevate client privileges by changing ACL access rules to steal data.

 # Containerizing and deploying Cruise Control